CopernicaMarketingSoftware/Documentation/Mailerq/5.4/spool-directory.md

 ## Config file options

-In the config file there are four options relevant for the spool directory:
+In the config file there are six options relevant for the spool directory:

 ```
 spool-directory:        /path/to/directory
 spool-delay:            0       (default: 0)
 spool-remove:           true    (default: true
 spool-extract:          true    (default: true)
+spool-open-files:       10      (default: 10)
+spool-threads:          1       (default: 1)
 ```

 The "spool-directory" is the most important one.
 It contains the path to the